SaySaeqo/university-projects/README.md

-# Projects
+# University projects
-All biggest projects for student times and some more.

-All 100% by me only.
+Batch of some more relevant, selfmade projects made as part of the course of study at the GdanskTech (Politechnika Gdańska).